xiashura/example-terraform-k8s-kvm/README.md

 # example-terraform-k8s-kvm
-this simple infrastructure as code governed by terraform setup cluster kubernetes HA on kvm
+this simple infrastructure as code governed by terraform setup cluster kubernetes HA on kvm for cni network plugins example Calico or Flannel

 # run